 - Check if your touchpad device now works.

 A Clean Boot helps you to determine if there are any software conflicting with the work of some of your devices.
-Here’s how to perform a Clean Boot in seven easy steps:
+Here’s how to perform a Clean Boot:

-- Type msconfig in the search box, and then tap or click msconfig.
+- Type msconfig in the search box, and then tap or click System Configuration.

 - On the Services tab of the System Configuration dialog box, tap or click to select the Hide all Microsoft services check box, and then tap or click Disable all.